balderdashy/sails-docs/reference/application/sails.getBaseUrl.md

 # sails.getBaseUrl()

-Return the base URL for this app
+Return the base URL for this app, based on available configuration.

 ```javascript
 sails.getBaseUrl();
 ```

+### Usage

+_This function does not accept any arguments._

 #### Returns